Tim Robinson

 My interest in cooking came while I was still a student at Swinburne [Film and TV].
 Having left and needing to fend for myself food wise, I started getting interested in food and the many different styles and presentations - Partly through the necessity to prevent those who could not cook from getting anywhere near the kitchen!
 My specialty at the time was a Shepard's Pie that could feed a number of people and not break the bank.
 It was also a good dish to serve in a shared household of poor students.

 An interest in Chinese cuisine came from a restaurant opposite Swinburne College of Technology [now Swinburne University] called "The Rice Bowl".
 It was here that I learned what a good special fried rice should contain [and how it should be prepared], along side a number of other Chinese dishes that became favorites, such as Prawn Cutlets and BBQ Pork Spare Ribs.
 Having grown up in a very 'traditional' Australian food environment [meat and three veg anyone?], the revelation of cuisines from other countries sparked an interest in dining and restaurants.
-I did get taken to "Pellagrini's in Bourke St Melbourne once and that was quite a thrill, although I was too young to understand in full the true culture of an Italian cuisine.
+I did get taken to "Pellagrini's [Italian] in Bourke St Melbourne once and that was quite a thrill, although I was too young to understand in full the true culture of an Italian cuisine.
 This would have to wait until later when I discovered Lygon St in Carlton.

 Through a friend who had a father who had spent quite some time in India and came back with a number of curry recipes, I started to get an interest in curries.
 He had taken on a number of his fathers recipes and entertained many a student party with his own various curry's.
 This led to curry 'bake offs' where we would try and outdo each other in the style and type of curry presented.
 Curry's were also a great dish for sharing [and shared households!], so I was quick to improve my curry skills and try out the results on unsuspecting members of the household.